OrienteerBAP/Orienteer-Guidebook/creating_a_database_and_configuring_its_properties.md

 # Creating a Database and Configuring its Properties

-How to create a new database?
-How to set its URL?

 You can configure the database on the **Schema** page (URL */schema*), on the **Database** tab.
 Parameters:

 ####General settings